agittins/bermuda/README.md

 - One or more devices providing bluetooth proxy information to HA using esphome's `bluetooth_proxy` component.
   I like the D1-Mini32 boards because they're cheap and easy to deploy.
-  The Shelly bluetooth proxy devices are reported to work well.
+  The Shelly Plus bluetooth proxy devices are reported to work well.
   Only natively-supported bluetooth devices are supported, meaning there's no current or planned support for MQTT devices etc.

 - USB Bluetooth on your HA host is not ideal, since it does not timestamp the advertisement packets.